29 Best Puerto Rico Beaches for 2023 (By a Local!)

-The prettiest beaches in Puerto Rico include Playa Flamenco in Culebra, Mar Chiquita in Manatí, La Poza del Obispo in Arecibo, Playa Tortuga in Culebrita Island and Playa Sucia in Cabo Rojo.
-These top beaches in Puerto Rico are away from resorts and city buildings, and highlight the natural beauty of Puerto Rico.
+The prettiest beaches in Puerto Rico include Playa Flamenco in Culebra island, Mar Chiquita in Manatí, La Poza del Obispo in Arecibo, Playa Tortuga in Culebrita Island and Playa Sucia in Cabo Rojo.
+These top beaches in Puerto Rico highlight the natural beauty of Puerto Rico.

 The north of Puerto Rico offers the best urban beaches like Isla Verde, Condado Beach, and Ocean Park Beach.
 Aguadilla, Rincón, and Cabo Rojo on the west coast and southwest coast offer the best beaches for surfing, whale watching, and sightseeing.
-Vieques Island, Culebra, and Culebrita all sport secluded and clear water beaches.
+Vieques island and Culebra all sport secluded and clear water beaches.

 Where is the clearest water in Puerto Rico?

-The beaches with the clearest waters in Puerto Rico include Tortuga Beach in Culebrita, Playa Pelícano in Caja de Muerto, Playa Caracas in Vieques, Cayo Aurora, Icacos Beach, Tortuga Beach in Culebra, and Desecheo.
+The beaches with the clearest waters in Puerto Rico include Tortuga Beach in Culebrita, Playa Pelícano in Caja de Muerto, Playa Caracas in Vieques, Cayo Aurora, Icacos Beach, and Gilligan’s Island.

 What is the most beautiful part of Puerto Rico?

-The most beautiful destinations in Puerto Rico include Mosquito Bay in Vieques, Flamenco Beach in Culebra, Old San Juan in the capital city, Playa Sucia in Cabo Rojo, El Yunque in Rio Grande, Rincon, Manatí and La Parguera in Lajas, among other destinations.
+The most beautiful destinations in Puerto Rico include Mosquito Bay in Vieques, Flamenco Beach in Culebra, Old San Juan, Playa Sucia in Cabo Rojo, and El Yunque National Forest in Rio Grande, Rincon, and Manatí, among other destinations.